Raxen001/raxen001.github.io/content/projects/rec_companion_app/index.md

 ## REVERSE ENGINEERING

 By 2022.
-I wanted to build a better portal for my peers.
-Cause the official one from college was shit The backend apis had 0 authentication they were simply quried and data was returned.
+I wanted to build a better portal for my peers because the official one from college was shit.
+The backend APIS had 0 authentication they queried and data was returned.
 It made it really easy to reverse engineer and build applications around it.
 In fact there was already an existing solution as a telegram bot.
 Okay, I should just use it and call it a day right.
 Wrong.
-I didn't have telegram and using a telgram bot was unintutive and i really wanted it to be a standalone application or a website.
+I didn't have telegram and using a telgram bot was unintutive and I really wanted it to be a standalone application or a website.

-## 0 AUTH ON BACKEND
+## 0 AUTHENTHICATION WAS DONE ON THE BACKEND

 Just going through how the reqeusts work in Chrome/Firefox devtools.
 In the network tab i quickly found that they had 0 authentication for the api